 Introduction to SEN

 I will begin with a preamble about my own involvement with special needs pupils.
 As a young teacher in my very first post I was given a number of what were then called ‘remedial classes’ in English.
-It took me just one meeting with a group of 15-year-olds to realise that no existing syllabus would help me teach them; if I was to succeed, I would have to invent my own.
+It took me just one meeting with a group of 15-year-olds to realize that no existing syllabus would help me teach them; if I was to succeed, I would have to invent my own.
 I began by taking the 12 or so pupils out into the town and surrounding fields, carrying with me a tape recorder on which I recorded our conversations about their world and what they enjoyed doing.

 Much of the conversation was about their horses for many of the pupils came from diddakoi backgrounds and kept their own animals tied up on verges and in back gardens.
 I transcribed the tapes and made copies for the pupils to read aloud to each other in the classroom.